dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/platform-specific-configuration.md

 ---
-title: Enhance an app with a platform-specific configuration in ASP.NET Core with IHostingStartup
+title: Enhance an app from an external assembly in ASP.NET Core with IHostingStartup
 author: guardrex
 description: Discover how to enhance an ASP.NET Core app from an external assembly using an IHostingStartup implementation.
 manager: wpickett